Skip to content

 docker compose up -d

-curl http://<tailscale_ip>:8000/
+curl -u <username>:<password> http://<tailscale_ip>:8000/

-5. Installing Restic on your Proxmox host
+5. Install restic on your Proxmox host

 apt update && apt install -y restic